yz-cnsdqz/yz-cnsdqz.github.io/index.md

 ## About Me

-I am a postdoc researcher at ETH Zurich, and have been studying on **digital human technologies**.
-My researches cover human body/motion modeling, behavior generation, embodied AI, generative models, 3D body shape and pose estimation, etc, as well as their applications in mixed reality, architecture design, human-centric simulation, and healthcare.
+I am currently a machine learning scientist at [Meshcapade](https://meshcapade.com/).
+Before I was a postdoc researcher at ETH Zurich.
+My researches cover a wide range of topics on **human-centric AI**, in particularly on human motion and behavior modeling, 3D shape and pose estimation, generative models, etc., as well as their applications in mixed reality, architecture design, human-centric simulation, and healthcare.

 <!-- ## Research Experiences and Interests